trapexit/mergerfs/mkdocs/docs/faq/limit_drive_spinup.md

 it would have to carefully update all the same data the filesystems do.
 It couldn't be kept in RAM because it would take up too much space so it'd have to be on a SSD or other storage device.
-If anything changed out of band it would break things in weird ways.
+If anything changed out of band it would break things in weird ways (and MANY users depend on out of band changes working.)
 It could rescan on occasion but that would require spinning up everything.
-Filesystem watches could be used to get updates when the filesystem changes but that would allow for race conditions and might keep the drives from spinning down.
-Something as "simple" as keeping the current available free space on each filesystem isn't as easy as one might think given reflinks, snapshots, and other block level dedup technologies as well as the space used includes not just raw file usage.
+Filesystem watches could be used to get updates when the filesystem changes but that would allow for subtle race conditions and might keep the drives from spinning down.
+Also, since mergerfs is just another piece of software interacting with the filesystem ALL mergerfs requests would be echoed back to it causing lots of overhead throwing away a super majority of events it triggered.
+And something as "simple" as keeping the current available free space on each filesystem is not as easy as one might think given reflinks, snapshots, and other block level dedup technologies distort the meaning of usage values.

-Even if all metadata (including xattrs) is cached some software will open files (media like videos and audio) to check their metadata.
-Granted a Plex or Jellyfin scan which may do that is different from a random directory listing but is still something to consider.
-Those "deep" scans can't be kept from waking drives.
+Only if ALL metadata and all file locations were cached could mergerfs then do very targeted file operations so as not to trigger a scan across the pool.
+But that would break out of band interactions.
+It would require accepting possibly bad behavior by space based policies since space would be imprecisely computed.
+It would require long scans of the filesystems on startup.
+It would require fundamental changes to how mergerfs works.

 ### What if you only query already active drives?